BruceEckel/ThinkingInPython/html/_sources/Comprehensions.txt

         @staticmethod
         def display(language):
+            """
-            "Print all the code listings"
+            Print all the code listings in the .rst files.
+            """
             for f in restFiles:
                 listings = language.listings.findall(open(f).read())
                 if not listings: continue